vadimkle/UniS-TransactionManager/README.md

 ## Business logic
 I suppose transaction's "dateTime" property must be not earlier then the last one created (for the same client).

+## Technical notes
+Table `Clients` is created in order to implement optimistic concurrency.
+When `Balance` is changed during another db transaction it causes DbUpdateConcurrencyException and current transaction is rolled back

+### Logging
+Not implemented

+### Tests
+Not implemented